LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - In response to Brokvar's aid to Esgid, Rheilliwch extends a hand of aid to Llawyr un Mawr and begins an operation to spread forces northward toward Brokvar across the great plain
 - Napella, enflamed by the growing conflict and breach of the treaty, Napella sends a force south to set a flame to Ymerodrol's Palace, perched atop the Farrows.
 With the aid of Esgid's Wizards, Napella brings hell fire down upon the palace - Killing Ymerodrol and nearly killing his wife, Vivienne.
 ## 1773
-- Llawyr un Mawr & Rheilliwch join forces under Ymerodrol's brother: C
+- Llawyr un Mawr & Rheilliwch join forces under Ymerodrol's brother: Calidian
+- Napella and her family are assassinated, Ven-Dryk is taken prisoner